About Business Analytics 3.0

 Analytics (and big data) touches everyone in the modern world.
 We are now transitioning to a multi-functional discipline which will define the next decade.
 A great opportunity resides in transforming the current system landscape into a system of differentiation for business.

-Directional Trend: How to Journey to World-class Business Analytics
+Directional Trend: World-class Business Analytics

 Despite all the excitement, the journey to world-class analytics is going to be a major transformation exercise.
 CIOs, everywhere, are faced with the daunting task of unlocking the value of their data efficiently in the time-frame required to enable accurate decisions.